Christian1984/vfrmap-for-vr/README.md

 *Inside Your Charts Folder*

 To add documents to your charts folder, you can simply copy and paste any .PNG image file from your computer into this folder.
-Alternatively, you can use FSKneeboard's [PDF Importer](#pdf-import-panel) as described [here](#pdf-import-panel)
+Alternatively, you can use FSKneeboard's [PDF Importer Tool](#pdf-importer-tool) as described [here](#pdf-importer-tool)

 <div style="page-break-after: always;"></div>